sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 tags: [work, lessons]
 ---

+This is it!
+You have crossed the CV screening!

 	## Make Sure

 		### to pay full attention to each question.

 EVERY - SINGLE - WORD.
 There are very few open ended questions in an interview so it is always possible to narrow down the scope of the answer.
 'Tell us a bit about yourself', in the beginning of many interviews is as open as it gets and even this one is not necessarily a license to speak at length about your captaincy for your high school basketball team 10 years ago (unless you are applying for a basketball/sports analytics company).
 Almost every other question is more specific.
 'Tell us about a time when you made a mistake on the job'.
-And if necessary, [clarify](#clarify)
+And if necessary, clarify

 		### to go in depth technology / skills - to demonstrate understanding of it
+In depth might mean technical knowledge in a technical interview, or

 		### you hear yourself speak
 Do you sound credible?
 Are you repeating yourself?
 Are you using terms such as 'like I said'.